TOP 4 Key Differences Between a Trial Balance and Balance Sheet

 A trial balance is a worksheet used in bookkeeping, that lists the ending balance in all ledger accounts as of a specific point in time (usually as of month-end).
 It is integrated into most accounting software and used within the accounting department and a source document by the company’s auditors.

-The trial balance accounting is prepared once all journal entries are posted to the respective ledger accounts.
-Each ledger account is totaled and balanced, then the total debits match the total credits.
+The trial balance is prepared once all journal entries are posted to the respective ledger accounts.
+According to double entry accounting principles, every financial transaction affects at least two accounts, ensuring that debits and credits are recorded for each transaction.
+Each ledger account is totaled and balanced, then the total debits and credits are compared to ensure that debits equal credits, which is a key check for accuracy.

 The purpose of preparing trial balances on a periodic basis is to find out mathematical and factual inaccuracies that may happen in the double-entry system of accounting.
+The trial balance is used to verify that all financial transactions have been recorded accurately according to double entry accounting principles.
 Then, you can make sure that the entries in your business’s record and bookkeeping facilities are factually correct.

 Trial Balance Sheet Example